Pinetek-Networks/iol-hat/src-master-application/README.md

 For the i-link stack, the GPLv3 license is applied (dual license is available here).
 The fork of the stack can be found here: https://github.com/Pinetek-Networks/i-link

 # Info
-- The Master Application does not use the original CMake build
+- The Master Application does not use the original i-link CMake build
 - Modifications in the source files are marked with comments
 - Additional files (e.g., the TCP server) have been created.
 Those are not seperately marked